 Step into your OB’s waiting room and you’re bound to see pamphlets on private cord blood banking.
 It seems like just another part of prepping for baby (albeit a confusing one!).
-But you might be surprised to hear that the American Academy of Pediatrics (AAP) doesn’t recommend most families privately bank baby’s cord blood — so who should?
+But you might be surprised to hear that the American Academy of Pediatrics (AAP) doesn’t recommend that most families privately bank baby’s cord blood—so who should?

 Cord blood benefits now

 “Those who should consider privately banking cord blood are families affected by diseases and conditions that are known to benefit from cord blood transplants,” says Mitchell S. Cairo, MD, Chief of Pediatric Hematology, Oncology and Stem Cell Transplantation at Maria Fareri Children’s Hospital at Westchester Medical Center in Valhalla, New York, and one of the lead authors on the AAP’s cord blood policy statement.
 “For example, if a sibling suffers from a condition that cord blood can benefit.
 Or if there’s a family history of certain genetic conditions, such as leukemia, sickle-cell anemia or thalassemia.”

 The advantage to those families is the potentially life-saving stem cells that are in the umbilical cord blood—they can be used to help treat several genetic and blood disorders as well as childhood cancers, including immune disorders.
 Privately banking the cord blood makes those stem cells available if they’re needed later in the child’s life.
 And cord blood does offer some advantages over other treatments, such as bone marrow transplants.
 For example, the body is less likely to reject its own stem cells than it would someone else’s bone marrow.